Malaysia Super League: Foundation

 The new top-tier Malaysia Super League was competed by eight teams while there were 16 teams competing in the new Malaysia Premier League which was divided into 2 groups.
 While there were only eight teams in the league prior to the 2006–07 season, positional movements were radical.
 Successive losses would condemn clubs to a relegation dogfight.
 Similarly, successive wins would put a team in contention for the title.
 The Malaysia Super League had gone through two format changes in its short history spanning three years.
 The Football Association of Malaysia (FAM) decided to expand the Malaysia Super League to accommodate 14 teams instead of eight, which was the number of league teams during the Malaysia Super League's first three seasons.
 But the plan was held off when some of the teams withdrew from the league due to financial reasons.
 The 2009 to 2012 seasons were the only seasons that the league would have 14 teams, with all teams playing each other twice culminating in 26 matches per team and 182 matches in total.

-For the 2007 season, the Malaysia Premier League was combined into one division rather than two groups and in 2008 the Malaysia FAM League was revamped to a league format instead of a knockout competition format, with the latter itself replaced by a new third tier called the Malaysia M3 League in 2019:
+For the 2007 season, the Malaysia Premier League was combined into one division rather than two groups and in 2008 the Malaysia FAM League was revamped to a league format instead of a knockout competition format, with the latter itself replaced by a new third tier called the Malaysia A1 Semi-Pro League in 2019: